 - 7.1 For each reporting period for individual feeder standards, the Licence Holder must prepare and submit a report to the Tribunal.
-This report must: - (a) be submitted by the date specified in the Reporting Manual, or if no date is specified, within one month of the end of the reporting period; - (b) for each feeder for which an individual feeder standard was exceeded in the reporting period: - (i) identify whether the feeder is a CBD Sydney feeder, an urban feeder, short rural feeder or long rural feeder; - (ii) state the individual feeder standards for the feeder, as calculated in accordance with condition 4.1; - (iii) specify which individual feeder standard was exceeded (that is, SAIDI, SAIFI or both) and in which quarter; - (iv) state the actual SAIDI and SAIFI performance of the feeder for each quarter in which an individual feeder standard was exceeded; - (v) state whether an investigation report has been prepared for the purpose of condition 5A.1 and, if not, provide the reason; - (vi) specify, where the Licence Holder has taken, or intends to take, rectification action to improve the performance of the feeder. - (A) the rectification action;
+This report must: - (a) be submitted by the date specified in the Reporting Manual, or if no date is specified, within one month of the end of the reporting period; - (b) for each feeder. - (i) identify whether the feeder is a CBD Sydney feeder, an urban feeder, short rural feeder, or long rural feeder; - (ii) state the individual feeder standards for the feeder, as calculated in accordance with condition 4, for the reporting period; and - (iii) state the actual SAIDI and SAIFI performance of the feeder for the reporting period; and - (c) for each feeder for which an individual feeder standard was exceeded in the reporting period: - (i) identify whether the feeder is a CBD Sydney feeder, an urban feeder, short rural feeder or long rural feeder; - (ii) state the individual feeder standards for the feeder, as calculated in accordance with condition 4; - (iii) specify which individual feeder standard was exceeded (that is, SAIDI, SAIFI or both) and in which quarter; - (iv) state the actual SAIDI and SAIFI performance of the feeder for each quarter in which an individual feeder standard was exceeded; - (v) state whether an investigation report has been prepared for the purpose of condition 5A.1 and, if not, provide the reason; - (vi) specify, where the Licence Holder has taken, or intends to take, rectification action to improve the performance of the feeder. - (A) the rectification action; - (B) the date of completion (or, in the case of rectification action the Licence Holder intends to take, the planned date of completion); and - (C) whether the rectification action is or involves a non-network option; and

-- (B) the date of completion (or, in the case of rectification action the Licence Holder intends to take, the planned date of completion); and - (C) whether the rectification action is or involves a non-network option; and - (vii) where the Licence Holder has, following a cost-benefit analysis in accordance with condition 5A.3, determined not to undertake any further work to improve conformance with the individual feeder standards, provide an explanation; and - (c) include any other matter notified by the Tribunal in writing.
+(vii) where the Licence Holder has, following a cost-benefit analysis in accordance with condition 5A.3, determined not to undertake any further work to improve conformance with the individual feeder standards, provide an explanation; and(d) include any other matter notified by the Tribunal in writing.